 Using Turabian in Discussion Board Posts

 Turabian style does not usually use in-line text citations.
 Instead, Turabian utilizes footnotes to cite material.
 The problem with Online Discussion Board Posts is that most Learning Management Systems (e.g., Brightspace) do not allow for references in the Discussion Board posting space.
 So, what to do?
-Utilize the Turabian-Chicago “in-line” alternative ONLY IN THE DISCUSSION BOARD posts.
+Utilize the Turabian-Chicago “in-line” alternative ONLY IN THE DISCUSSION BOARD posts (go here for further help in Turabian in-line citations).
 Continue to use the ordinary way of citing via footnotes.
 So, in Turabian, a citation in a Discussion board, without the ability to footnote, would look like this (this is fictional):